akhilnashaboina/looker-sales-dashboard/README.md

 <img width="1310" height="811" alt="Looker Sales Dashboard" src="https://github.com/user-attachments/assets/aa35925d-fa77-4a6b-8d9a-951901682f59" />

 ## Project Overview
-This project showcases an interactive sales analytics dashboard built using Looker.
+This project showcases an interactive sales analytics dashboard built using Looker to analyze **$2.53M in total sales and 12.53K units sold** across multiple dimensions.

-The dashboard analyzes sales performance across regions, product categories, customer types, and sales representatives using a synthetic sales dataset.
+The dashboard provides insights into sales performance across **4 regions, 4 product categories, and 5 sales representatives** over a **7-month period (July 2023 – January 2024)** using a synthetic sales dataset.

 The goal of this project is to demonstrate skills in:
 - Data modeling and exploration